U.S. Managed Accounts 2023

 Discounts available for bulk purchase

-This annual report dissects the managed account marketplace, providing key business metrics gleaned from Cerulli’s managed account database.
+This report dissects the managed account marketplace, providing key business metrics gleaned from Cerulli’s managed account database.
 It contains analysis and data critical to managed account asset managers and program sponsors, such as market sizing and growth projections, distribution dynamics, business practices, industry economics, proliferation of fee-based relationships among advisors and firms, developments in product design and delivery, channel-specific attributes, investor pricing, and program features.
+It also Cerulli tracks the growth of various managed account program types, such as rep-as-portfolio-manager (RPM), unified managed accounts (UMA), and rep-as-advisor (RA) programs.

 Included with Purchase